Wednesday, February 13, 2013

 Ingredients

-500g salt fish - soak to remove excess salt.
+500g salted fish - soak to remove excess salt.
 Drain off water and keep aside.

-1 small pineapple - remove skin and eyes and cut into chunks
+1 small pineapple - remove skin and eyes, cut into chunks

 1 cup thick coconut milk

-4-5 green birds’ eye chilies (can replace with green chilies)
+4-5 green birds’eye chillies (can replace with green chillies)

 1 medium size red onion